carolyvn/book-search-engine/README.md

     THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button

 ## Installation
- -Clone the repo to local machine
+ - Clone the repo to local machine
- -Install dependencies with `npm install`
+ - Install dependencies with `npm install`
- -Start the app with `npm start`
+ - Start the app with `npm start`

  ## Usage
  Allow user to search for the books ,save books to booklist or removed it.